JFsanchezherrero/Functional_Genome_Annotation/README.md

 and call maker using the script provided it here to avoid MPI problems in your system.

+## 8) Get AED statistics for proteins annotated

+For each set, trained or not trained, retrieve AED statistics into individual files

+## 9) Plot AED statistics

+Plot cumulative frequency of AED statistics to check improvement of the annotation

+## 10) Functional annotation

+Functionally annotate using InterPRO and BLAST proteins generated

 # Bibliography & Sources: